electricimp/Promise/README.md

  So using functions returning promises to pass into *serial()* makes instantiation sequential, ie. a promise is created and the action is triggered only when the previous promise in the series was resolved or rejected.

-**NOTE:** To be sure all Promises are created and started at same time after race() called, need to use promise-returning functions.
-Otherwise a promise’s execution is triggered at the moment when the promise is created (before race() actually called).

 #### Parameters ####

 | Parameter | Type | Required? | Description |
 | --- | --- | --- | --- |
 | *series* | Array of promises and/<br />or functions that return promises | Yes | The promises to be executed together |

+**Note** Execution of the promises are started immediately at the moment of declaration but executions of the functions that return promises are started at the moment of the *race()* method call.
+It is not recommended to mix promises and functions in one *race()* call.

 #### Return Value ####